cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - Strictly using the standards from Microsoft .NET (looks like Office 2007).
    - Usage of Windows Presentation Foundation (WPF) to create multi media GUIs using vector graphics.
-   - The whole project can be build with the free VS2008 Express-Edition for C#.
+   - The whole project can be build with the free VS2010 Express-Edition for C#.
-   - Available are the .NET crypto provider, and libraries like GMP and Crypto++ via wrappers.
+   - Available are the .NET crypto provider, libraries like GMP, Crypto++ via wrappers and BouncyCastle for C#.
    - Beta versions (for developers and end users) are published regularly since July 2008.
      With the release version of CT2 the further development of CrypTool 1.x